-- It's the mentee's responsibility to remind, maintain and be punctual in all scheduled meetings with the mentor. - Clarify with the mentor about expectations, goals and objectives for this mentoring partnership. - Do not hesitate to disclose strength and weaknesses, and seek advices. - Review progresses periodically with the mentor - The mentee should keep the mentor informed of any problems or concerns as they arise.
+- It is the mentee's responsibility to remind, maintain and be punctual in all scheduled meetings with the mentor. - Clarify with the mentor about expectations, goals and objectives for this mentoring partnership. - Do not hesitate to disclose strengths and weaknesses, and seek advice. - Review progress periodically with the mentor. - The mentee should keep the mentor informed of any problems or concerns as they arise.
 If input is desired, give sufficient time to allow the mentor to review and provide feedback.

-SUGGESTED TOPICS OF DISCUSSIONS BETWEEN MENTOR AND MENTEE
+SUGGESTED TOPICS OF DISCUSSION BETWEEN MENTOR AND MENTEE